Get to know yourself first

 Excellent social and communication skills are a must for any marketer as they meet with various individuals within the company on a regular basis.
 They typically engage in persuading existing and potential clients.

-Hence, people with an extraverted outlook who can make conversations with different types of people are ideal.
+Hence, people with who are extroverted characteristics are people who can make conversations with different types of people are ideal.

 As marketers are responsible for forecasting demand, they need to be insightful enough to set their eyes on the future and recognise opportunities for the organisation.

 They’re expected to unleash their creativity and think out-of-the-box when it comes to marketing strategies and advertising.
 Therefore, individuals would preferably have an intuitive mindset.